q2ebanking/boa-constrictor/README.md

 ## Backstory

-Boa Constrictor priginally started in 2018 as part of a test automation project at [PrecisionLender](https://precisionlender.com/), a [Q2](https://www.q2.com/) company.
+Boa Constrictor originally started in 2018 as part of a test automation project at [PrecisionLender](https://precisionlender.com/), a [Q2](https://www.q2.com/) company.
 It was released publicly as an open source project in 2020 so that others could use its .NET Screenplay Pattern.
 Boa Constrictor's main goal is to show and provide a better way to model interactions for automation.